 All of us at LifeWire hope that you and your loved ones are healthy and safe during this health crisis.
-As a supporter of LifeWire’s work, we want to stay in touch and share an update about how our services and our survivors are responding to the COVID-19 pandemic.
+We want to share an update about how our services and our survivors are responding to the COVID-19 pandemic.

 LifeWire continues to serve survivors

 Thanks to creative planning, technology, and the dedication of our staff, LifeWire is able to offer all of our existing services.
 Advocates and therapists meet with participants regularly by video or phone, and our support groups have moved online.
 Our shelters operate with a skeleton crew, and our helpline is staffed around the clock.
 The need for our services during the COVID-19 pandemic is growing.
 We have seen an increase in the number of requests for food and housing assistance, as well as safety planning, legal help, and mental health therapy.